How to avoid and resolve merge conflicts in your Salesforce CI/CD pipeline

 A simpler strategies, like feature branching, involves peeling away from main and then merging changes back in.
 Unless feature branches are kept open for long periods, the simplicity of this model can help you avoid too many merge conflicts.

-Other strategies, like GitFlow, delay merging changes into the main branch until the end of a sprint.
+Other strategies, like Gitflow, delay merging changes into the main branch until the end of a sprint.
 Normally, delaying a merge would increase the risk of merge conflicts.
-But the good thing about GitFlow is that everyone is creating features from the develop branch, dealing with conflicts as they go.
+But the good thing about Gitflow is that everyone is creating features from the develop branch, dealing with conflicts as they go.
 As long as the develop and main branch are kept in sync, merging into main shouldn’t see many conflicts.

 5. Merge your branches early